Tiny-Earth/DemoSite/site/src/learning.md

 **Learners** come into every learning experience with prior knowledge, mindsets, and beliefs.
 They have reasons for enrolling in a course and motivations for engaging with the material.
 Each learner’s brain contains approximately 86 billion neurons.
 Each neuron connects to many other neurons, creating a vast and unique network of 100 trillion neural connections within each brain [ref].

 Each course brings a unique mixture of course content, skills, and methods.
-The course **learning objectives** help students understand what is expected of them so they can build on what they already know and emphasize learning new ideas or difficult approaches (Wiggins & McTighe, 2005; Wiggins & McTighe, 2011).
+The course **learning objectives** help students understand what is expected of them so they can build on what they already know and emphasize learning new ideas or difficult approaches [wiggins2005understanding, wiggins2011understanding](@cite).

 The **learning environment** affects the extent to which students feel a sense of belonging and agency to engage in learning.
 It is influenced by the instructor’s actions and statements, the instructional choices about which problems or examples matter, as well as cultural factors in society at large [ref].